How can I exchange data between Merlin Project and Evernote?

 The note taking application Evernote is often used by project managers for the extended documentation.
 Therefore, the question of data exchange between the two programs is obvious.

 First, you should think about linking.
 Every text field in Merlin Project can receive a hyperlink.
 Conveniently, Evernote offers the access to each note via hyperlink.
 Add these links simply in Merlin Project.
-For how to do that, please (see also here).
+Then simply add these links to Merlin Project (see also here).

 Another option is the data transfer via AppleScript.
 Download this complimentary AppleScript and open it in the macOS ScriptEditor.